Exercise and Obesity

 Stan Reents, PharmD

-The media and the medical profession have identified obesity as not only a personal health issue, but as an impending medical crisis (Manson JE, et al. 2004; Vastag B. 2004).
 While scientific evidence shows that obesity does have a genetic component, lifestyle factors are probably more important.
-So, if that is true, then obesity should be preventable and reversible.
+If so, then obesity should be preventable and reversible.

 A survey of over 21,000 people by Consumer Reports in 2008 seems to support this.
 They found that people who described themselves as "never fat" and people who described themselves as "formerly fat" had remarkably similar lifestyles: